ente-io/ente/auth/migration-guides/authy.md

 ---

-To export your codes from your Authy account, you can use one of these methods, or any other method you fancy that I haven't provided a guide for if you got it to work.

 # Method 1: Use Neeraj's export tool
 **Who should use this?** General users who want to save time by skipping the hard (and rather technical) parts of the process.<br><br>

-One way to export is to [use this tool by Neeraj](https://github.com/ua741/authy-export/releases/tag/v0.0.4) to simplify things and skip directly to importing to ente Authenticator.
+One way to export is to [use this tool by Neeraj](https://github.com/ua741/authy-export/releases/tag/v0.0.4) to simplify the process and skip directly to importing to ente Authenticator.

 To export from Authy, download the tool for your specific OS, then type the following in your terminal:
 ```
 ./<binary-name> <path_to_export_file>
 ```

-So assuming you didn't change the filename of the binary and you've changed the working directory to the location of the binary, you should type this for MacOS:
+Assuming the filename of the binary remains unmodified and the working directory of the terminal is the location of the binary, you should type this for MacOS:
 > [!NOTE]
 > On Apple Silicon devices, Rosetta 2 may be required to run the binary.
 ```